 One side of the balance sheet is debited, while the other is credited.
 As a result, the left and right sides, comprised of "assets" and "liabilities plus shareholder equity" respectively, are always equal in aggregate.
 This system is referred to as "double-entry accounting".

-To have a debit on an account, means that you owe money.
+To have a debit on an account, means that you owe money to the lender.
 Since most credit card holders owe money to the credit card issuer most of the time, the normal state of affairs is for the consumer to have a debit equal to her outstanding balance.

-It is not impossible, however, to have a credit balance.
-If you pay your outstanding balance in full every month and suddenly discover an erroneous past charge, you may receive a credit equal to that amount.
+It is not impossible, however, to have a credit balance on your credit card balance sheet.
+If, for example, you pay your outstanding balance in full every month and suddenly discover an erroneous past charge, you may receive a credit equal to that amount.
 In other words, the money that was mistakenly added to your total outstanding debt may be returned to you.
 Consequently, your credit card balance may have a net credit.

-From the bank's perspective, your outstanding credit card balance is a credit.
+From the bank's perspective, the outstanding credit card balance that you currently hold is a credit.
 This is because what you owe, is an asset from the bank's perspective.
-Every time you make a purchase, the bank debits your account and credits its own receivables, thus keeping both sides of its balance sheet equal.
+Every time you make a purchase at your favorite store, the bank debits your account and credits its own receivables, thus keeping both sides of the company's balance sheet equal.

 Note, however, that the bank does not expect its customers to pay off all balances eventually.
 It knows all too well that some people will default and therefore periodical adjustments are made to reflect this inevitable reduction in credits.

 Hunkar Ozyasar is the former high-yield bond strategist for Deutsche Bank.
 He has been quoted in publications including "Financial Times" and the "Wall Street Journal."
 His book, "When Time Management Fails," is published in 12 countries while Ozyasar’s finance articles are featured on Nikkei, Japan’s premier financial news service.
 He holds a Master of Business Administration from Kellogg Graduate School.